labordynamicsinstitute/replicability-training/jira-workflow-training.md

 At this stage, you will write the final version of the report.
 - There is sample language for commonly encountered problems at the [Fragments for REPLICATION.md](https://raw.githubusercontent.com/AEADataEditor/aea-de-guidance/master/sample-language-report.md) link in the tall grey bar
 - Clean up the REPLICATION.md - it should be factual, objective, and not written in the first person.
+- It may be useful to copy-and-paste the *code-check.xlsx*, including the column "Replicated?" and any notes column, into the "Findings" part.
+Use the [Excel-to-Markdown plugin](https://marketplace.visualstudio.com/items?itemName=csholmq.excel-to-markdown-table) for VSCode.
 - Delete all of the instructional lines in REPLICATION.md  before finishing the report.

 To complete this stage, enter the direct URL of the report, i.e., in the relevant repository (if not already pre-filled):